treshugart/react-shade/README.md

 ## Differences to native Shadow DOM

-A keen eye might spot some of these and notice that it's not how you'd normally do stuff with imperative JavaScript or HTML.
+A keen eye might spot some of these and notice that it's not how you'd normally do Shadow DOM with imperative JavaScript or HTML.
+I assure you, that is only superficial. _All aspects of react-shade's API fully utilises the native APIs._

 ### Custom slot component